Irinjalakuda: Mythological history and legends

-Another legend suggests that the origin of the name Irinjalakuda were traditionally associated as, "Irunnu Salayil Koodai", and "Virinja Alu Kuda".
-There is a huge Banyan tree still standing in the centre of the Irinjalakuda spreading the branches to the sky like an umbrella.
+Another legend suggests that the origin of the name Irinjalakuda were traditionally associated as "Irunnu Salayil Koodai" and "Virinja Alu Kuda".
+A huge Banyan tree still stands in the centre of the Irinjalakuda, spreading its branches to the sky like an umbrella.

 The Thachudaya Kaimal is a spiritual dignitary of Kerala Hindus and the temporal ruler of the Koodalmanikyam Temple and its Estates.
 The line goes back into antiquity and is mentioned in the Skanda Purana.
-The Arms of the Kaimal and that of the temple bear the insignia of a coiled conch-shell with the words 'Manikkam Keralar'.
+The Arms of the Kaimal and that of the temple bear the insignia of a coiled conch shell with the words 'Manikkam Keralar'.
 With the 26th amendment of the Indian constitution in 1971, the Princely order in India was abolished and the Thachudaya Kaimals lost their position in the temple and its estates.
 It is now managed by a Trust managed by the District Collector although a vestige of former power lies in his being the chief trustee of the temple.

 The Devaswom was allotted land to accommodate institutions such as the Christ College, and for public use to facilitate development activities in the region.
 Much land that belonged to Koodalmanikyam was subjected to encroachment.

 Recorded history

-The following text is a translation of the scholarly work titled 'Koodalmanikyam Temple and Kerala Society' published in Sahapedia.
+The following text is a translation of the scholarly work titled 'Koodalmanikyam Temple and Kerala Society':